b-antczak/personal-website/static/media/home.317265d9.md

 I’m a frequent user of [HackerRank](https://www.hackerrank.com/b_antczak) and [Leetcode](https://leetcode.com/bantczak/).
 I also have a blog that covers any semi-provoking thoughts I have.

 #### Any interests?
-Theoretical computing and language parsers.
+Technical interests include formal languages and parsers.
 Non technical interests include collecting LEGO models and playing foosball.

 #### Can I contact you?
 Sure!
 Shoot me an email at <bantczak@uwaterloo.ca>.
 You can also check my most up-to-date resume [here](https://v2.overleaf.com/read/zyccsckvkkws).

-*Last updated: September 4, 2019*
+*Last updated: October 10, 2019*